mosTavassoli/RunTogether-UX/M2/milestone2.md

 weaknesses : -

-c) how well it achieves the identified goal/user need : It shows very well the user is busy and need a training plan for following after his work, also it shows if he had someone for running even after work he will go for running.
+<b>c) how well it achieves the identified goal/user need :</b> It shows very well the user is busy and need a training plan for following after his work, also it shows if he had someone for running even after work he will go for running.

 </p><br />
 <img src="storyboards/StoryBoard2.jpg" width="800" alt="accessibility text">